Consumption smoothing in the working-class households of interwar Japan: Theory Appendix

-Let us assume that there are \textit{N} individuals named $i=1,..., N$ in the economy.
-Individual \textit{i} receives an uncertain income $y_t^i(s_t)$, where $s_t\in S_t$ stands for the state of the world at time \textit{t} and derives instantaneous utility $u(c_t^i(s_t), h_t^i(s_t))$ from consumption $c_t^i(s_t)$.
-The expected lifetime utility of individual \textit{i} is expressed as
+Assume \textit{N} individuals named $i=1,..., N$ in the economy.
+Individual \textit{i} receives an uncertain income $y_{i,t}(s_t)$, where $s_{t}\in S_{t}$ represents the state of the world at time \textit{t}, and derives instantaneous utility $u(c_{i,t}(s_{t}), h_{i,t}(s_{t}))$ from consumption $c_{i,t}(s_{t})$.
+The weighted sum of expected lifetime utility of $N$ individuals is expressed as:

-where $\omega_{i}$ is the social planner's weight, which is the reciprocal of the marginal utility of each agent, and satisfies $0<\omega_{i}<1$ (Negishi, 1960); $0<\beta^t<1$ is the discount factor; $\pi(s_t)\in [0, 1]$ is the probability that state $s_t$ takes place at time \textit{t}; and $h_t^i(s_t)$ is a preference shock.
+where $\omega_{i}$ is the social planner's weight, which is the reciprocal of the marginal utility of each agent, and satisfies $0<\omega_{i}<1$ (Negishi 1960); $0<\beta^t<1$ is the discount factor; $\pi(s_{t})\in [0, 1]$ is the probability that state $s_{t}$ takes place at time \textit{t}; and $h_{i,t}(s_{t})$ is a preference shock.
 The social planner maximizes the objective function (\ref{eqn:of}) by choosing an allocation of consumption across individuals, subject to the aggregate resource constraint of the form: